StephenCranney/StephenCranney.github.io/aboutme.md

 Additionally, I maintain an active research agenda as a social scientist, specializing in the areas of religion, fertility intentions (why people want the number of children they do), and sexuality, although I have worked with statisticians, demographers, psychologists, business academics, medical researchers, sociologists, evolutionary biologists, political scientists, and criminologists.
 I am a Non-Resident Fellow at Baylor University's Institute for the Studies of Religion, teach at Bowie State University, and have published over 20 peer-reviewed studies.
 I have been interviewed about my research by The Guardian, Deseret News, The Atlantic, and Christianity Today.

-I am married with five sons, and I've written some fun listverse articles on the [mathematics of infinity](https://listverse.com/2018/04/26/10-facts-from-the-bizarre-world-of-infinite-math/) and [complex languages](https://listverse.com/2020/11/30/top-10-complex-human-languages-2020/).
+I am married with six sons, and I've written some fun listverse articles on the [mathematics of infinity](https://listverse.com/2018/04/26/10-facts-from-the-bizarre-world-of-infinite-math/) and [complex languages](https://listverse.com/2020/11/30/top-10-complex-human-languages-2020/).